 Ares Asia Limited (the "Company", together with its subsidiaries are collectively referred to as the "Group") was incorporated in Bermuda as an exempted company with limited liability and its shares are listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
-The address of the registered office and principal place of business of the Company is located at Level 96, International Commerce Centre, 1 Austin Road West, Kowloon, Hong Kong.
+In the opinion of the directors, the ultimate holding company of the Company is Reignwood International Holdings Company Limited, a company incorporated in the British Virgin Islands with limited liability.
+The address of the registered office and principal place of business of the Company is located at level 96, International Commerce Centre, 1 Austin Road West, Kowloon, Hong Kong.